christofferbergj/adapt-cs/README.md

 # Hobby project - work in progress

-This is just a project I use as a playground 🏡 trying to see how valid Fullstack development feels like with a modern Next.js based stack.
+This is a project I use as a technical playground 🏡 trying to see how valid Fullstack development feels like with a modern Next.js based stack.

 Not everything will be beautifully implemented, so take everything with a pinch of salt.